Neville Hill TMD: Current

 The depot is owned by Network Rail but operated by Northern Trains for light and heavy maintenance, and train storage.
 CrossCountry and London North Eastern Railway also use the site for train storage.
 The site employs over 400 people (2009).

 Rolling stock in the modern era

 Northern Trains have Class 150, Class 155, Class 158, Class 170, Class 331 and Class 333s allocated to Neville Hill.
+Due to the forthcoming Transpennine Route Upgrade (TRU), access will be limited to the depot from Leeds railway station during the late 2020s.
+During this time, the EMU fleet will be transferred to the new depot at Shipley.

 In 2012 East Midlands Trains' facility at Neville Hill was used for the Project Miller restoration of a prototype Class 41) number 41001 to working condition.
 East Midlands Railway and its predecessors maintained High Speed Trains at the depot until they were withdrawn in May 2021.

 In December 2020, LNER transferred its remaining InterCity 225 sets from Bounds Green TMD.